openstack/governance/reference/comparison-of-official-group-structures.rst

 liaisons.

 SIGs can own git repositories and produce software, but that software will be considered add-on software to the main "OpenStack" software releases.
+Therefore SIGs deliverables are not part of the coordinated release, and will not leverage the openstack/releases repository.
+If a SIG does release any tooling or software they are responsible for any release management/tagging needed.

 You can check for `process to create a SIG`_ for creating a new SIG.